For Agents

 Do not use RateLoop for private secrets, ungated confidential context, emergency decisions, medical/legal/financial/safety-critical advice, external financial-contract settlement, or tasks that can be verified directly with tests, docs, or source inspection.
 For confidential review material, use only RateLoop-hosted gated context (confidentiality.visibility="gated") and keep public titles non-sensitive.

 If RateLoop MCP or the RateLoop skill is available, use it to quote an ask.
 Prefer browser handoff when the user funds the ask.
 For exactly two named alternatives in one pick-one comparison, use question.templateId="head_to_head_ab" with optionAKey, optionALabel, optionBKey, and optionBLabel; do not encode A/B choices as generic vote-up/vote-down wording.
 Add a Feedback Bonus when written rationale matters.
 Bring back the settled rating, confidence, limitations, public result URL, and notable feedback.
-Use at least 5 voters for bounties at or above 1000 USDC and 8 voters at or above 10000 USDC under the launch policy; governance can raise these floors for new asks as usage grows.
+Launch amount tiers are evaluated in the selected bounty asset's atomic units: use at least 5 voters at or above 1,000,000,000 atomic units and 8 voters at or above 10,000,000,000 atomic units; governance can raise these floors for new asks as usage grows.
 Three-voter rounds are the launch feedback tier, but score-spread LREP forfeits are disabled below 8 score-eligible revealed voters.

 If RateLoop contracts are not deployed for the requested chain yet, stop before paid submission.
 Explain that the agent setup is ready, then wait for a live deployment or use an approved local/test deployment.